- Oops!Something went wrong.Please try again later.

 At this time, Essex Property Trust has an average Growth Score of C, a grade with the same score on the momentum front.
 Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of D. If you aren't focused on one strategy, this score is the one you should be interested in.

-Estimates have been trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Essex Property Trust has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.